Should I get an online accountant for my small business?

 Bookkeeping, on the other hand, involves recording all the financial transactions of a business on a day-to-day basis.
 Without effective bookkeeping, it can be difficult to analyse and understand where your business stands at any given time.

-Tide is one of the online solutions that can help you to effectively manage your bookkeeping tasks.
-Once you activate your business current account, Tide auto-categorises all of your income and expenditures, allows you to customize these categories, integrates with your favourite online accounting software to allow you to always keep your records up-to-date and makes it easy to manage invoicing.
+For example, once you open your free business current account, Tide auto-categorises all of your income and expenditures, allows you to customise these categories and integrates with your favourite online accounting software to allow you to always keep your records up-to-date.

 The benefits of hiring an accountant for your small business